 During this spring break immersion trip, participants explore issues related to immigration and the rights of immigrant farmworkers.
 The immersion takes place in Washington’s Yakima Valley.

 During this immersion, students engage in cultural activities, talk with community leaders, and learn about traditional and contemporary Coast Salish history and lifeways.
-This immersion takes place in Seattle and the northern parts of Western Washington.
+This immersion takes place in Seattle and the northern parts of Western Washington. *Not offered in 2015.

 Over spring break, the students on this immersion explore issues of environmental justice, sustainability, and the impact humans have on the environment.
 This immersion takes place in the greater Seattle area.